raganwald/presentations/adapt-or-perish.md

 ---

-> The adapter pattern is a software design pattern that allows the interface of an existing class to be used from another interface...
+> The adapter (sic) pattern is a software design pattern that allows the interface of an existing class to be used from another interface...

 ^ Wikipedia

 ---

-> ...
-It is often used to make existing classes work with others without modifying their source code.
+> It is often used to make existing classes work with others without modifying their source code.

 ^ Wikipedia